 Dr. Phillips' background includes a history of allergy and rhinology research.
 During medical school at Ohio State University College of Medicine, she participated in both olfaction and asthma research.
 During residency, she has co-authored, with her research mentor Dr. Ahmad R. Sedaghat, a study examining the relationship between aeroallergen sensitization in patients with allergic rhinitis and the subsequent development of CRS.
 With this proposed project, she hopes to take the next step in this line of investigation by focusing on the impact of aeroallergen sensitivity and exposure on atopic CRS patients.

-For more information on Dr. Phillips, check out her Harvard Catalyst website.
+For more information on Dr. Phillips, check out her Harvard Catalyst website and Google Scholar page.

 Boston College (Biochemistry)